 The Biomedical Informatics Certificate Program offers two different options.
 Option 1 is a set of five predetermined courses with an emphasis in Clinical Informatics.
+BMI 5300 Introduction to Biomedical Informatics (3 credit hours)

 BMI 5310 Foundations of Biomedical Information Sciences I (3 credit hours)